 * Qualifying hotels are noted in search results on Expedia.com.

-- 3% Foreign Transaction Fee: It’s a big world out there, and roughly 28% of Americans travelled abroad in 2018.
+- 0% Foreign Transaction Fee: It’s a big world out there, and roughly 28% of Americans travelled abroad in 2018.
 You have to figure that a considerable number of them used credit cards on their journey, considering there are roughly twice as many credit cards in circulation as debit cards.
 And if you include everyone in the U.S. who buys from internationally based merchants, that figure would be even larger.
-That’s why the Expedia®+ Credit Card’s 3% foreign-transaction fee should be taken seriously.
-Much like you would have to hold a card offering rewards only on domestic travel in lower esteem than one with worldwide benefits, you have to penalize a travel card that charges extra if you want to visit most places in the world.
+That’s why the Expedia®+ Credit Card’s 0% foreign-transaction fee should be taken seriously.

 - Points Expire Due To Inactivity: If you don’t earn or redeem rewards for 18 months, any unused points remaining in your account at that time will expire.
 That underscores the importance of frequent redemption and only getting a travel rewards card if you travel often.
-The Expedia®+ Card from Citi certainly isn’t the only offer to leverage such unfortunate fine print, but rewards expiration is a practice that does seem to be waning market-wide.
+The Expedia Credit Card certainly isn’t the only offer to leverage such unfortunate fine print, but rewards expiration is a practice that does seem to be waning market-wide.

 Other Things To Consider